 Health plans are required to submit the filing number containing the Quality Assurance Monitoring Policies and Procedures related to timely access, pursuant to Rule 1300.67.2.2(h)(6)(A)(ii), via the applicable sections of the Department’s web portal.
 The filing number containing the Quality Assurance Monitoring Policies and Procedures in the report shall be the relevant policies and procedures that were in effect during the applicable measurement year, that are on file with the Department as part of the health plan’s original licensing application, or amendments or modifications to the license pursuant to section 1351 or 1352.
 The health plan shall identify the page numbers in the relevant filings setting forth the information required by Rule 1300.67.2.2(h)(6)(A)(ii) to be submitted.

-Health plans shall submit the following Quality Assurance Monitoring Policies and Procedures:
+A health plan shall submit the following Quality Assurance Monitoring Policies and Procedures:

 Quality Assurance Monitoring Policies and Procedures related to Appointment Time-Elapsed Standards (Rule 1300.67.2.2(h)(6)(A)(ii))